wandersick/aerozoom/Readme.txt

   #  AeroZoom 3 does not need administrator rights to run anymore.
      (But the experience is better in some cases if available.)

-  1. Runs best on Windows 7 Home Premium/Professional/Ultimate/Ent.
+  1. Runs best on Windows 10, 8.1, 8, 7.
+Also partially supports Vista
-     Also supports Vista and XP. (some functions will be limited.)
+      and XP. (some functions will be limited on these old OS as well as Home Basic, Starter version of Windows 7)

   2. Aero (theme) is a must.
-Windows 7 Starter/Home Basic cannot enable Aero at all, so Lens and Full Screen zoom cannot be used.
+For example, Windows 7 Starter/Home Basic editions do not support Aero, so Lens and Full Screen zoom cannot be used.
 In such cases, we can check 'Tool > Wheel-Zoom by ZoomIt' so that AeroZoom applies its wheel-Zoom support on Sysinternals ZoomIt.

-  3. Windows 8 beta support has been added unofficially since v3.3.
+  3. Windows 8 support has been added in v3.3; Windows 10 in v4.0.

      [ Compatibility ]